The Purpose of Assessment

 Types of Assessment

-Typically, module assessments involve coursework of various kinds, tests and examinations.
+Typically, module assessments involve coursework of various kinds, assignments, reports, presentations, tests and examinations.
 Lecturing staff may, at their discretion, and within reason, modify the method of assessment to allow achievement of the learning outcomes in cases where a student has an identified learning need.
 All modules contain assessment in a form which is designed to guarantee that the work you produce is your own, unless it involves a team activity, in which case the extent you are allowed to collaborate and collude will be directed by your lecturer.
 The assessment should enable you to develop your knowledge base of a particular industry or vocational context and a range of subject specific skills and graduate attributes.

 Assignments and How to Submit them